The topic of a succulent ground cover is an interesting one.

-During spring and summer, pretty, pale greenish-yellow flowers emerge above the leaves.
+Pretty, pale greenish-yellow flowers emerge above the leaves in spring and summer.

-These plants can grow to be 1’ – 2’ feet high and make a nice low growing shrub or groundcover.
+These plants can grow 1’ – 2’ feet high and make a nice low-growing shrub or groundcover.

 They grow best in full sun and are winter hardy down to USDA hardiness zone 7.